VhaijaiyanthishreeVenkataramanan/Test-Automation-using-Selenium/README.md

 # Test-Automation-using-Selenium

-Automating "Farmers Fast Quote" to fill in user information
+Automating "Farmers Fast Quote" and "Gmail" to fill in user information

 DESCRIPTION:
 Selenium is a popular open source framework which is specifically designed to perform test automation tasks.
-The following code, written in Java shows how this task is achieved for automating a real time corporate application, "FARMERS FAST QUOTE (FFQ)", specific to Farmers Insurance Inc., where the user information is filled in automatically on a chrome browser.
+The following code, written in Java shows how this task is achieved for two different applicatins.
+  (i) Automating a real time corporate application, "FARMERS FAST QUOTE (FFQ)", specific to Farmers Insurance Inc., where the user information is filled in automatically on a chrome browser.
+  (ii) Automating Gmail to fill in user information and send emails automatically on a chrome browser.

 PREREQUISITES:
  * Basic Java or any other programming language knowledge.